Military Home Loans for Service Members & Veterans | 2023

-You’ve served your country, and as a token of appreciation, there is a home loan program exclusively for active U.S. military personnel and Veterans.
-Military home loans are also known as VA home loans, VA mortgages, or military mortgages.
+You’ve served your country, and as a token of appreciation, there is a home loan for active-duty service members and Veterans.
+Military home loans are also known as VA home loans, VA mortgages, military housing loans, or military mortgages.

 All of these terms refer to a special program that allows eligible military members and retirees to buy a home with zero down payment.

-These loans are issued by private lending companies and guaranteed by the Veterans Administration.
-Compared to other loan types, military home loans are easier to qualify for, and have better interest rates.Check your VA home buying eligibility here now.
+These loans are issued by private lenders or mortgage companies and guaranteed by the Department of Veterans Affairs.
+Compared to other loan types, military home loans are easier to qualify for and have better interest rates — and that’s just the start of the great benefits.Check your VA home buying eligibility here now (Sep 23rd, 2023)

 Military Home Loan Advantages

 No Down Payment Required.
-With just about any other loan type, you have to come up with between 3.5% and 20% of the purchase price for your down payment.
+With just about any other loan type, homebuyers have to come up with between 3.5% and 20% of the purchase price for the down payment.
 When buying a house for $250,000, that’s at least $8,750 and as much as $50,000 you would have had to save for.

 No Monthly Mortgage Insurance.
-Unlike FHA loans or conventional loans, military home loans don’t require monthly mortgage insurance.
-That’s a savings of hundreds of dollars per month in some cases.
-Use that money to qualify for a bigger home, put toward savings, or pay down your loan principal.Click here to see if you can buy a home with a VA loan.
+Unlike FHA loans or conventional loans, military home loans don’t require monthly mortgage insurance payments.
+In some cases, that’s a savings of hundreds of dollars per month.
+Use that money to qualify for a bigger home, put toward savings, or pay down your loan principal.Click here to see if you can buy a home with a VA loan (Sep 23rd, 2023)

 Lenient Credit Requirements.
 Military home loans don’t require a perfect credit score to qualify.
 In many cases, the lender can approve loan applicants who have previous bankruptcies, late payments, or other credit blemishes.
 The important part is that you’ve shown a good credit history recently and explain any previous credit challenges.

 Lower Cash Reserves.
-With many loan types, lender require you to have enough cash in the bank to pay for two months of mortgage payments, after paying for loan closing costs.
+With many loan types, lenders require you to have enough cash in the bank to pay for two months of mortgage payments, after paying for loan closing costs.
 But with a military mortgage, no such requirement exists.
-You can have just enough to cover closing costs, and that’s it.
+You just need enough to cover closing costs, and that’s it.

 Limited Home Loan Closing Costs.
 The VA limits how much you can be charged in closing costs on your military home loan.
 For instance, you can’t be charged more than a 1% loan origination fee.
 Also, the escrow fee must be paid for by the seller of the home.
 See a complete list of estimated VA closing costs.

 Easier Refinance Options.
-If you already have a VA home loan, you can refinance with very little documentation with a VA streamline refinance.
-If you don’t have a VA loan currently, you may be eligible for a VA cash out loan of up to 100% of your home’s current value.
-This is great for those who don’t have any equity in their home, or need cash for other purposes.Get a military streamline refinance quote here.
+If you already have a VA home loan, you can refinance with very little documentation with a VA streamline refinance, also sometimes called an Interest Rate Reduction Refinance Loan (IRRRL).
+If you don’t have a VA loan currently, you may be eligible for a VA cash-out loan of up to 100% of your home’s current value.
+This is great for those who don’t have any equity in their home, or need cash for other purposes.Get a military streamline refinance quote here (Sep 23rd, 2023)